sensu/sensu-docs/content/sensu-go/5.0/installation/upgrade.md

 ### Packaging
 Sensu is now provided as three packages: sensu-backend, sensu-agent, and sensu-cli (sensuctl).
-This results in a fundamental change in Sensu terminology from Sensu Core: the server is now the backend; the client is now the agent.
+This results in a fundamental change in Sensu terminology from Sensu Core 1.x: the server is now the backend; the client is now the agent.
 To learn more about new terminology in Sensu Go, see the [glossary][1].

 ### Architecture
-The external RabbitMQ transport and Redis datastore in Sensu Core have been replaced with an embedded transport and [etcd datastore][2] in Sensu Go.
+The external RabbitMQ transport and Redis datastore in Sensu Core 1.x have been replaced with an embedded transport and [etcd datastore][2] in Sensu Go.
 The Sensu backend and agent are configured using YAML files or using the `sensu-backend` or `sensu-agent` command-line tools, instead of using JSON files.
 Sensu checks and pipeline elements are now configured via the API or sensuctl tool instead of JSON files.
 See the [backend][3], [agent][4], and [sensuctl][5] reference docs for more information.